Play for All

 Successful applicants will be required to survey participants in order to measure the impact of their programs.
 Survey questions will be provided by the California State Library.

-Project staff funded through this opportunity make a commitment to participate in the following:
+Project staff funded through this opportunity make a commitment the following:

 • Participate in virtual Community of Practice meetings